deenu26/D-G-PA-Assessment/README.md

 **D&G Pricing Analyst Assessment**
-This repository contains my submission for the D&G Pricing Analyst Assessment 2023.
+This repository contains my submission for the D&G Pricing Analyst Assessment.
 Below is a summary of the contents and instructions on how to navigate through the files.

 **Repository Contents**
 1. D&G PA Assessment - Code (IPYNB)